Wednesday, November 6, 2024

 Balancing one off the other, allowing the Major to feel dominate by size and strength.
 The Minor complimented through a strength in acceptance of itself as more quiet and introspective.

 My -en plein air- brush cleaning towel.
-Pants as well.
+They were also the pants I wore as well.

 Just now hung selected pieces in the 3003 Bathroom Gallery.
 Second show